 - "Warming of the climate system is unequivocal..."
-(IPCC, 2007) - We need to limit temperature rise below 2°C this century from preindustrialized levels, and preferably below 1.5°C (Paris Agreement, 2015) - This requires bringing down net GHG emissions to zero within the second half of the 21st century (Net Zero) - Natural resources sector account for 24% of GHG (2010) emissions globally - Meanwhile, we also need to adapt to climate change impacts
+(IPCC, 2007) - We need to limit temperature rise to 2°C this century from preindustrialized levels, and preferably at 1.5°C (Paris Agreement, 2015) (preindustrial levels). - This requires bringing down net GHG emissions to zero within the 21st century (Net Zero), preferably by 2050. - Natural resources sector account for 24% of GHG (2010) emissions globally. - Meanwhile, we also need to adapt to climate change impacts.